 Swelling, redness, bruising, and pain are all normal for foot tattoos during the first few days.
 If any of these side effects haven’t subsided after four or five days, or if they did subside but then became worse, it might be time to see a doctor.
-Foot tattoos are prone to bacterial invasion since they’re low to the ground and come in contact with huge concentrations of bad germs.
+Foot tattoos may be prone to bacterial invasion since they’re low to the ground and come in contact with huge concentrations of bad germs.
 If your feet don’t get good circulation, a small infection could turn bad very quickly.
 A visit to the doctor, even if you don’t have insurance, will cost you a lot less than a visit to the hospital later on.

 All Healed Up

 It takes about three months for the human skin to completely restore itself after being tattooed.
 During that time, it builds up millions of cells that cover over the ink that’s been implanted underneath.
 Until the healing process is finished, your tattoo is vulnerable to infection or irritation.
 After those first two critical weeks, you can begin to wear shoes when needed, but you still need to baby your tattoo a bit.
 Take your shoes off as soon as possible and then wash and treat the tattoo immediately.
 Keep it out of the sun as much as you can, and apply strong sunblock when you do expose your feet to the elements.
 Friction and UV rays can still cause serious fading, so until it’s been three months you need to be extra careful.